|« PreviousNext »|

 Joe is the founder of Example Corp.
 Upon starting the company, he creates his own AWS account and he uses AWS products by himself.
 Then he hires employees to work as developers, admins, testers, managers, and system administrators.

 Joe uses the IAM API with the AWS account's security credentials to create a user for himself called Joe, and a group called Admins.
 He gives the Admins group the permissions it needs to administer users, groups, and permissions for the AWS account, and he gives the Admins group permissions to perform all actions on all the AWS account's resources (for example, root privileges).

-Joe then assigns himself (as Joe the user) to the Admins group.
-At this point, he stops using the AWS account's credentials to interact with AWS, and instead he begins using his user credentials.
+At this point, Joe can stop using the AWS account's credentials to interact with AWS, and instead he begins using only his user credentials.